th-nuernberg/crisis-facts-summaries/README.md

 Hard Exclude instead of lower rating of the parameters: This removes any sentences containing the key words improving runtime.

 ## Support
 There is no support for the application.
+However in this folder is a file describing the architecture of this procject.

 ## Roadmap
 Future Releases may include a suggestion on which parameters will likely yield the best results and which yield the best result per minute of runtime.